Schedule an appointment to meet with the new Center for Global and Career Services about your area of interest.Make an Appointment

 PAL students represent about 20% of each entering class.
-They’re leaders at Curry, with many joining our Honors Program and leading the way in the arts, in athletics, and in the classroom.
+They’re leaders at Curry, in the arts, in athletics, and in the classroom.
 They take on a wide range of careers after Curry and many have gone on to grad school, law school, or doctoral programs.

 Our academic program is geared toward bright, college-able students who have a primary diagnosis of a language-based learning disability, executive function weakness, and/or AD/HD, and who have average to superior intellectual ability.